iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/dxf-tool.md

 ![](../../../.gitbook/assets/DXF\_Export\_open.jpg)

-A new window will open that allows to navigate to the folder the DXF file is to be exported, rename it and save it.
+A new window will open that allows to choose a location for the exported file.

 ![](../../../.gitbook/assets/DXF\_Export\_file.jpg)